IRIS-2024/.github/profile/README.md

         <img src="https://github.com/IRIS-2024/Front/assets/76986589/3759a086-0726-4b06-916e-ebe250d76ccc" width="250"/>
       </td>
       <td>
-        We added a user consent screen to prevent the possible malicious use of the solution.<br/>
+        We added a pledge page to prevent the possible malicious use of the solution.<br/>
          It includes the report must be submitted only for the purpose of finding the missing person, otherwise it could be subject to punishment.
  </td>
    </tr>